zijguo/RobustIV/README.md

 ```

 ## Control function method
-We use the control function method in additive model.
+We use the control function method in additive model with continuous outcome.
 ```R
 ### control function method ###